Introduction: The Complex World of NAD and Its Precursors

 NR:

-Available in capsule form, NR supplementation can be convenient.
-Users report varying effects, with some experiencing increased energy levels and enhanced mental clarity.
+Available in capsule form, NR supplementation is convenient.
+Users report varying effects, with some experiencing increased energy and enhanced mental clarity.
 However, individual responses can differ.

 NMN: